Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are six common archetypes about wealth that keep people from achieving their goals:

 1. The Caged Lion.
 The Caged Lion is the frustrated nine-to-five employee.
-They are the people who know they can do something better, but they sacrifice that life in order for a predictable and miserable routine.
 They are held back by fear of the unknown, fear of being inadequate, and fear of failure.
 The key problem is that the Caged Lion doesn’t trust its hunting skills and instead trades it for the comfort of a predictable routine.

 2. The Chained Magician.
 The Chained Magician represents the new generation of talent who feel pressured by their parents and society.
-They know they can change the world, but to keep their parents happy they choose the safe, traditional route.
 The Chained Magician’s biggest mistake is believing their magical powers can be locked away by the opinions of their others when in reality, nobody can stop them but themselves.

 3. The Hustling Treasure Hunter.
 These are the business opportunists.
 They are constantly talking about a new, “ground floor opportunity” but after some time, they move on to the next best thing.
-The truth is, it’s not the plan that doesn’t work—the problem lies with the person executing the plan.
+The truth is, the problem lies with the person executing the plan.
 When someone doesn’t believe in themselves, they will create backup plans.
-They don’t stick to any one thing long enough as they are too scared to focus or commit to one thing.
 However, the way to make an idea work is to stick to it.

 4. The Innocent Prisoner.
 These are the people who did well in school, followed the rules, and became successful.
 However, after some time has passed, they begin to feel empty inside.
-They see other people taking risks and being happy, but they tend to dismiss those people as being reckless.
 The Innocent Prisoner’s biggest mistake is ignoring their needs and believing that following conventional rules will bring them happiness.

 5. The Castaway.
 These are the struggling solo entrepreneurs.
 They are always on the lookout for new clients just to survive.
-When delivering work for a client, they feel safe knowing that when the invoice gets paid, they can afford to eat.
-When they are finding a job, it feels as if they’ll starve.
-They can only gain income when they are getting clients and delivering on the work.
-The Castaway’s biggest mistake is having no long-term sense of future certainty
+The Castaway’s biggest mistake is having no long-term sense of future certainty.

 6. The Unfulfilled King/Queen.
 These are the overachievers.
 They’ve been hustling and excelling their entire life but are always worried that their peers will outperform and strip them of the title that they worked so hard for.
 However, they need to understand that they can’t win the race of fulfillment running on the track of achievement.